wiiees/pyling23/exercises/24_self-documenting_code.md

 ```

-**24.23.** ⭐ Your future self kindly asks you to review your own code for some of the mini-adventures, and try to make it more self-documenting.
+**24.23.** ⭐⭐ Your future self kindly asks you to review your own code for some of the Coding Quests, and try to make it more self-documenting.